 In-class Behavior: When you are in class you should be focused on the class, and you should act in a professional and mature manner.
-During class there should be no eating, drinking, e-cigarettes, cellphone use, non-class related laptop use, or anything else that does not pertain to the class activities.
+During class there should be no eating, drinking, ecigarettes, cellphone use, non-class related laptop use, or anything else that does not pertain to the class activities.
 Any distracting items may be confiscated at the discretion of the instructor.
-Significant violations or disruptive behavior will result in points subtracted from a student's final grade, and possible reporting to the UNCG Office of Student Rights and Responsibilities.
+Students are required to abide by UNCG COVID policies (see below), and will be asked to leave if there is an issue.
+Significant violations or disruptive behavior will result in points subtracted from a student's final grade.